jordan-yee/clojure-webstack/README.md

 # Delete .git so you can re-init as a different, fresh project:
 rm -rf .git

-# Open all project files not in .gitignore in Kakoune:
+# Rename all occurrences of "webstack", then "Webstack" to your app's name:
 kak -f "%swebstack<ret>cmyapp" | fd -t f kak -f "%sWebstack<ret>cMyapp" | fd -t f